morganolsen/express-rest-api/README.md

 # Express REST API

-This is my 9th project for the techdegree.
+This is a simple REST API application created with Node JS using Express and Sequelize.